Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

 Though the spacetimes of \cite{MeVdM} are exactly spatially homogeneous, the Kasner bounces observed here can be considered in a wider context, due to the following observation: consider small perturbations of the inversion spacetime in Figure~\ref{fig:mevdm} in the region $\mathcal{K}_1$; then using a Cauchy stability argument which allows us to apply the stability result of Theorem~\ref{roughthm:stab} in the subcritical region $\mathcal{K}_2$, this shows that we can find examples of spacetimes possessing Kasner bounces outside of exact spatial homogeneity.

-However more precise and quantitative control of the instability possibility~\ref{instab2}, particularly in the case that neither the background nor the perturbation are exactly spatially homogeneous -- even if one stays in spherical symmetry -- remains interesting and open.
-One major difficulty here is the presence of (possibly large) spatial derivatives, forbidding one from staying in the realm of ODEs.
+However more precise and quantitative control of the instability possibility~\ref{instab2}, particularly in the case that neither the background nor the perturbation are spatially homogeneous -- even if one stays in spherical symmetry -- remains interesting and open.
+One major difficulty here is the presence of spatial derivatives, forbidding one from staying in the realm of ODEs.
+We also refer the reader to a recent preprint \cite{MeSurfaceSymPaper} of the author, where we find a large class of spacetimes solving the Einstein--Maxwell--scalar field system -- albeit written in a different gauge -- exhibiting such bounces outside spatial homogeneity; furthermore, a subclass of these can be checked to dynamically verify the conditions \eqref{eq:QTS} and \eqref{eq:SKE} upon transforming back to double null gauge.
+See also the related \cite{MeGowdyPaper} regarding the Gowdy symmetric Einstein vacuum equations.

 So far, we have discussed stability and instability within the class of spherically symmetric (but possibly charged) perturbations.
 Another direction would be to consider instead perturbations outside of spherical symmetry, where one may expect stability and instability results corresponding to Theorem~\ref{roughthm:stab} and Corollary~\ref{roughcor:instab} respectively, in light of Sections~\ref{intro.bkl} and \ref{intro.em}.
 This will be elaborated upon in Section~\ref{intro.related}.